Crisis Management Protocol

 • Health epidemics (e.g., Severe Acute Respiratory Syndrome (SARS) or flu, Centers for Disease Control and Prevention;

 • Serious injury or illness that requires hospitalization or makes it impossible for the faculty/staff member to continue his/her travel;

 • Being a victim of a serious crime (e.g., assault or rape);

 • Being accused of committing a crime;

 • Death of a faculty/staff member;

-The Vice Provost for Diversity and International Affairs or his/her designee in consultation with the International Travel Crisis Management Team will determine whether there is an actual threat to UofL faculty/staff.
+The Associate Vice Provost for International Affairs or his/her designee in consultation with the International Travel Crisis Management Team will determine whether there is an actual threat to UofL faculty/staff.
 The decision on the course of action to take is reached after consultation with staff overseas, administrative officers at UofL, and any other person or agency with appropriate information and judgment useful to the decision making process.
 The Team will then make a recommendation to the Executive Vice President and Provost for a final decision.

 The University of Louisville follows the Health and Safety Guidelines for travel abroad recommended by NAFSA: Association of International Educators and practices the following:

 • Monitors U.S. Department of State Travel Warning and Watches and Center for Disease Control regarding health and safety conditions.

 • Monitors OSAC Daily Newsletters (Department of State, Bureau of Diplomatic Security, Overseas Security Advisory Council)